Even if you’re not a traveller, the islands of South East Asia are probably on your bucket list.

 By the end of three-days, we couldn’t wait to get off the island.

 If you want to travel to the beaches of Cambodia, I recommend Sihanoukville.
 If you ignore all the drunk tourists and onslaught of Australians screaming “Koh Rong?
 More like Koh Right!” in the most ocker accents you’ve ever heard in your life, and look at the actual beach, it’s really quite lovely.
 Plus, the food is great.

 Alternatively, if you’re looking for some peace, head to Otres Beach.
 It’s very close to Sihanoukville, but it’s the complete opposite – calm, serene, and underpopulated.
 We spent about five days going to each of the 10 or so cafes and restaurants along the beach, and sat there for hours while I worked online and tried to detox from all the beer we’d been drinking.

-If you’re looking for actual relaxation, avoid Koh Ring and head to Otres – that’s where it’s at.
+If you’re looking for actual relaxation, avoid Koh Rong and head to Otres – that’s where it’s at.